Touch Gold: Stud career

 Owned by a syndicate that includes Frank Stronach, Touch Gold stood at stud at Adena Springs in Midway, Kentucky.
 He sired four Grade I winners in his first two crops.
 In 2006, his son Royal Challenger won the Breeders' Stakes, the third leg of the Canadian Triple Crown, and Seek Gold won the Grade I Stephen Foster Handicap.

 Touch Gold was pensioned from stud duty in 2015 and was sent to Old Friends Equine in Kentucky, where he resided along with his son, Seek Gold.

 Death

-Touch Gold died on November 13, 2025 at Rood & Riddle Equine Hospital in Kentucky at the age of 31, after developing a chronic condition in the months leading up to his passing.
+Touch Gold died on November 13, 2025, at Rood & Riddle Equine Hospital in Kentucky at the age of 31, after developing a chronic condition in the months leading up to his death.
 Old Friends founder Michael Blowen said he was glad that Touch Gold was at Rood & Riddle where they could give him a "peaceful goodbye."
 He added: "I've never been around a tougher living thing in my life than that horse."